mdegregori/Philia/README.md

 - 🌍 an inclusive vision to support those who are currently *unbanked*

 ## 🌟 Goal
+A simple, lightweight app.
+A global mission.
+Built with privacy, dignity, and financial justice in mind.
 To create a P2P app that enables:
 - Secure communication without centralized servers
 - Real-time sending and receiving of money, in any currency